roalcantara/github-rake-release/README.md

 Will run the merge task and create a release tag after merging using the provided parameters. 🚀

+#### 6. Debugging

+Running:

+    $ bundle exec rake github:repo

+Shows the repository where the release will be created

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.